Understanding House Edge and RTP at Crypto Casinos (2025 Guide)

 - European Roulette – As we mentioned above, the edge for a European Roulette is 2.7%: almost half what you get at a double-zero American Roulette wheel (5.26%).

-- Crash – This game that mimics the ebbs and flows of the cryptocurrency market is almost exclusively found at blockchain casinos.
-For the most part, crash games have a 1% house edge.
+- Crash – The game that mimics the ebbs and flows of the cryptocurrency market is almost exclusively found at blockchain casinos.
+For the most part, Crash games have a 1% house edge.

 - Video Poker – Despite not being as popular or, perhaps, engaging as real poker tournaments, video poker games have the advantage of having a very low edge, often around 1%.